Azure/azure-powershell/src/ResourceManager/AnalysisServices/Commands.AnalysisServices.Dataplane/help/Export-AzureAnalysisServicesInstanceLog.md

 schema: 2.0.0
 ---

-# Show-AzureAnalysisServicesInstance
+# Export-AzureAnalysisServicesInstance

 ## SYNOPSIS
-Shows a log from an instance of Analysis Services server in the currently logged in Environment as specified in Add-AzureAnalysisServicesAccount command
+Exports a log from an instance of Analysis Services server in the currently logged in Environment as specified in Add-AzureAnalysisServicesAccount command

 ## SYNTAX

 ```
-Show-AzureAnalysisServicesInstanceLog [-Instance] <String> [-WhatIf]
+Export-AzureAnalysisServicesInstanceLog [-Instance] <String> [-OutputPath] <String> [-WhatIf]
 ```

 ## DESCRIPTION